Ameobea/homepage/notes/content/posts/generating-textures-for-3d-using-stable-diffusion.md

 For this, I use a tool called [Poly](https://withpoly.com/textures/edit).
 They provide an AI-powered texture generator that takes an image as input and generates normal, height, ambient occlusion, metalness, and roughness maps for it.
 They also provide their own prompt-based generation tools, but I personally prefer the control that generating it myself provides.

 Their tool lets you generate normal and height maps for free, but they charge you $20/month to generate others.
 I do personally pay for that subscription right now, but you don't have to in order to get good results.
-The normal map is the most important part, can you can either set global roughness/metalness values for your texture (this is all you need a lot of the time) or write a custom shader to generate them on the fly from pixel values.
+The normal map is the most important part, and you can either set global roughness/metalness values for your texture (this is all you need a lot of the time) or write a custom shader to generate them on the fly from pixel values.

 Another method you can use to generate normal maps is [SmartNormap](https://www.smart-page.net/smartnormal/).
 It uses a non-AI approach to programmatically generate normal maps for any source image.
 It has some params you can tweak, and the results are OK but generally less good than the AI-powered Poly tool overall in my experience.